ajmortell/GallivantNights/README.md

  → **D.)** You can make any sized panel you like.
 This size was found to be the best for our purposes.

-**3.** Next load up yarn and find the scene_0.yarn file in the Assets/Yarnspinner/Dialogues folder and see how the commands are used
+**3.** Next load up yarn, find the scene_0.yarn file in the Assets/Yarnspinner/Dialogues folder.
+Observe how commands are used

 **4.** Next we have the DialogueManager (Assets/Scripts/Dialogue) where most of the commands are located.